-There are no doctoral degrees in Space Operations in Maryland or the rest of the United States.
-The proposed Ph.D. in Space Operations would be the first.
-If approved, Capitol Technology University's Ph.D. in Space Operations will position its graduates to fill the requirement for senior leaders and top experts in Space Operation sin Maryland and the United States plus allied nations.
+There is no Ph.D. in Project Management degree in Maryland.
+The proposed degree would be the first.
+If approved, Capitol Technology University's Ph.D. in Project Management will position its graduates to fill the requirement for senior leaders and top experts in Project Management in Maryland and the United States plus allied nations.